bcongdon/gdq-collector/aws/config.md

 - [ ] Do a DB dump w/ `pg_dump`
   - Might need to install postgresql 9.6 on the host machine (https://askubuntu.com/a/831293)
 - [ ] Set frontend to offline mode
+- [ ] Delete the NAT gateway and VPC endpoints
 - [ ] Delete object versions from S3 cache
   - https://stackoverflow.com/a/41399166